WordFnd.com

 advertised (adjective) called to public attention

-advertisement (noun) a public promotion of some product or service Synonyms: advertising, ad, advert, advertizement, advertizing
+advertisement (noun) a public promotion of some product or service Synonyms: ad, advert, advertising, advertizement, advertizing

 advertiser (noun) someone whose business is advertising Synonyms: adman, advertizer

-advertising (noun) a public promotion of some product or service Synonyms: ad, advert, advertisement, advertizement, advertizing
+(noun) a public promotion of some product or service Synonyms: ad, advert, advertisement, advertizement, advertizing

-advertizement (noun) a public promotion of some product or service Synonyms: advertising, ad, advert, advertisement, advertizing
+advertizement (noun) a public promotion of some product or service Synonyms: ad, advert, advertisement, advertising, advertizing

 advertizer (noun) someone whose business is advertising Synonyms: adman, advertiser

-advertizing (noun) a public promotion of some product or service Synonyms: advertising, ad, advert, advertisement, advertizement
+advertizing (noun) a public promotion of some product or service Synonyms: ad, advert, advertisement, advertising, advertizement

 advertorial (noun) an advertisement that is written and presented in the style of an editorial or journalistic report